javsort/Linkaster/docs/delivery_1.md

 Reservation
 https://drive.google.com/file/d/1ht1wtrFgYJ9BAlvY007ycZ03V-UZ2Awx/view?usp=sharing
+	The reservation system works when the user selects the slot in library it checks the times of that slot being available in the selected day.
+Then the user selects the time and confirms the booking, making him the owner of that space.

 Feedback
 https://drive.google.com/file/d/12b7BkOLyyGgfTJwBSFXP0sDsJ59byM_H/view?usp=sharing
 Here we have two cases if the user wants to send it anonymous or public.
-In both cases the procedure works like in messaging requisition the public key of the person that wants to send feedback
+In both cases the procedure works like in messaging requisition the public key of the person that wants to send feedback.
+Then it the system de-encrypts the message but if the feedback was send anonymously it will appear ?anonimous? to the other user.

 State Diagram
 Case student sends file